Yorkshire Lawn & Garden Est. North Yorkshire

 Gardens in Harrogate.

-The town sits at 400 to 500 feet and the growing season is shorter than gardens in York or Leeds by two to three weeks.
-Your first proper cut of the year is typically late March at the earliest.
-The HG3 villages -- Pannal, Burn Bridge, Beckwithshaw -- sit higher still, with prevailing westerlies off the Dales.
-If tender plants keep failing through the first winter on those elevated plots, the elevation is the issue, not the variety.
+The town sits between 400 and 500 feet and the growing season is two to three weeks shorter than York or Leeds.
+Your first grass cut of the year is typically late March at the earliest.
+The HG3 villages -- Pannal, Burn Bridge, Beckwithshaw -- sit higher still with prevailing westerlies off the Dales.
+If tender plants keep failing through the first winter on an elevated HG3 plot, the elevation is the issue, not the variety.
+A consistent seasonal programme calibrated to the actual growing season here produces better results than trying to match what a Leeds garden can do from early March.

-The thin limestone topsoil in the central town can dry hard through August on exposed south-facing plots.
-Mature tree roots -- particularly near the Stray and the older streets around The Oval and Cornwall Road -- compete heavily for moisture in dry summers.
-If your lawn looks good in June and tired by August, shallow soil over roots is usually the answer.
-An annual programme of scarifying and aerating makes more difference than any amount of extra mowing on limestone-ground lawns.
+The thin Carboniferous Limestone topsoil in central Harrogate can dry hard through August on exposed south-facing plots.
+Mature tree roots near the Stray and the older Cornwall Road and The Oval streets compete heavily for moisture in dry summers.
+If your lawn looks good in June and patchy by August, shallow soil over roots is usually why.
+Annual scarifying and aerating makes more difference than extra mowing on limestone-ground lawns, and the maintenance cost guide covers what a full lawn programme involves alongside regular visiting.

 Most common work